 "I'm sorry!" he blurted, trying to make amends as best he could.
 "He kept following me around Hogsmeade, and I thought he was a stray, and he looked like he needed a good home, and I know you like cats…"

 He realized he was rambling and quickly shut his mouth.
 He thought Lily would start laughing again, but instead she smiled fondly at him, then stepped closer and gently laid a hand on his chest.
 Leaning in, she pressed her lips to his in a tender kiss.
-James suddenly felt much better about the entire cat ordeal.
+James suddenly felt much better about the entire not-stray-cat-after-all ordeal.

 She tasted of fresh toothpaste, and when he brought his hands up to play with her hair, the strands were soft, yet still slightly damp from her morning shower.
 James would have happily continued like this all day, but Lily pulled away.